hashicorp/packer/website/source/docs/provisioners/shell-local.html.md

               "scripts": ["./scripts/dummy_bash.sh"]
           }

-Example of running a bash "inline" on linux:
+Example of running a bash "inline" on unix:

           {
               "type": "shell-local",